 The Desktop CAD Interface

-This interface allows you to import or define metallic structure path coordinates in graphical or tabular form using various standard formats, such Excel CVS, a MALT, MALZ or HIFREQ SES SICL files and Google Earth™ KML files.
-Appropriate names and colors can be assigned to each path.
+This interface allows you to import or define metallic structure path coordinates in graphical or tabular form using various standard formats, such as Excel CSV, MALT, MALZ or HIFREQ SES SICL files and Google Earth™ KML files.
+Appropriate characteristics with different Cross-Sections can be assigned to each path.

 Native Potential vs Copper Sulfate Electrode or Standard Hydrogen Electrode